 In August, amidst the Covid’19 lockdown, traditional birth attendants (TBAs) in Adazi, Amanuke, Anaku, Ifitedunu, Mgbakwu, Nanka, Nawfia, Nogu, Nibo, Nise, Nteje, Omor, Umunya, and Urum all in Anambra State got a generous share of our capacity development training for TBAs.
 A total of one hundred TBAs shared from the knowledge wells of GEANCO Foundation’s project team.

 The training which started on the 10th of August lasted for three weeks, thus providing ample time to carefully teach the TBAs.
 Amaka A. Anyado (RN/RM), our subject matter expert painstakingly covered the syllabus of the training.

 In addition to the wealth of knowledge acquired, the TBAs received training manuals and certificates.
 Each participating TBA was given three buckets to aid in the sterilization of their birthing instruments.
-Other PPEs were generously distributed to the TBAs who could not count their joys for being partakers of such a wonderful and well thought-out program.
-Their mouthful of thanks to God and to the GEANCO Foundation could indeed make a mighty ocean.
+Other PPEs were generously distributed to the TBAs who could not count their joys for being partakers of such a wonderful and well-thought-out program.
+Their many thanks to God and to the GEANCO Foundation could indeed make a mighty ocean.